vvvar/checkmark/README.md

 ### `generate-config`

 `checkmark` can be controlled via CLI and config file.
-Although it is completely fine to use CLI, when setting up a `checkmark` in a project it is useful to have all settings under version control. `checkmark` has a command that can generate a default config file for you:
+Although it is completely fine to use CLI, when setting up a `checkmark` in a project, it is useful to have all settings under version control. `checkmark` has a command that can generate a default config file for you:

 ```sh
 checkmark generate-config
 ```

 Executing this command will generate a file named `checkmark.toml` in the current directory.
 The generated `checkmark.toml` file contains a full list of options with their default values.
 Each configuration option has documentation that describes how to use it.
 You can modify it to suit your requirements.
-You can store this file in the following folders(lookup will be done exactly in this order, the first match is picked up):
+You can store this file in the following folders (lookup will be done exactly in this order, the first match is picked up):

 1. project root
 2. `config`